Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 For instance, if your gear shifter is in P mode, the malfunctioning transmission range sensor will send wrong signals to the PCM, due to which PCM will think that your car is in D. As a result, your car won’t move.

-The transmission range sensor tells the PCM the position of the shift lever so that PCM can interpret the gear position and speed in an automatic transmission system.
+The transmission range sensor tells the PCM the position of the shift lever so that the PCM can interpret the gear position and speed in an automatic transmission system.

 You’ll find the transmission range sensor outside the transmission case near the shifter linkage.